-Students, who drive a motor vehicle to and from school, should be aware that driving is a privilegenot a right.
+Students, who drive a motor vehicle to and from school, should be aware that driving is a privilege-not a right.
 Students who drive motor vehicles must park only in the designated area.
-They may not loiter around or be in their vehicle during the school day without permission from the administration.
+Students may not go to their car or parking lot during the school day without office permission.
+Students may not sit in their car/loiter in the parking lot during the school day.
 Students must obey all traffic and directional signs on campus.
 If students violate the rules of the parking lot, parking privileges may be suspended or revoked.